Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 Still, they provide a critical bridge between manual chaos and scalable operations.

-Best Free Billing and Inventory Management Software for Small Business
+Best Billing and Inventory Management Software for Small Business

 Zoho Inventory

-Zoho Inventory is a cloud-based inventory and order management platform offering a free plan with tight integration to Zoho Invoice for billing.
-It's one of the most complete free combined solutions available, particularly for micro-businesses and early-stage startups.
+Zoho Inventory is a cloud-based inventory and order management platform offering an entry-level plan with tight integration to Zoho Invoice for billing.
+It's one of the most complete combined solutions available, particularly for micro-businesses and early-stage startups.

-The free plan covers more ground than most:
+The entry-level plan covers more ground than most:

 Wave

-Wave is a free cloud-based accounting and invoicing platform built for freelancers and small businesses.
-It offers unlimited invoicing, expense tracking, and basic product/service billing at no cost, though inventory tracking is limited to product line items on invoices rather than true stock management.
+Wave is a cloud-based accounting and invoicing platform built for freelancers and small businesses.
+It offers unlimited invoicing, expense tracking, and basic product/service billing, though inventory tracking is limited to product line items on invoices rather than true stock management.

 Square (Invoices + Inventory via Square Dashboard)

-Square offers a free invoicing tool (Square Invoices) that connects to Square Dashboard for basic inventory management, making it a practical dual-purpose option for small product-based businesses already accepting Square payments.
+Square offers an invoicing tool (Square Invoices) that connects to Square Dashboard for basic inventory management, making it a practical dual-purpose option for small product-based businesses already accepting Square payments.

 It's a particularly strong fit for retail and service businesses selling both in person and online: